run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/event/configuration/set-inventory-connection.md

                  server.

-5. The Inventory application captures the data through the SNMP Agent (161) port and/or the Capture Agent (port 7103 developed by CITSmart Corporation, in .Net).
+5. The Inventory application captures the data through the SNMP Agent (161) port and/or the Capture Agent (port 7103 developed by 4biz Corporation, in .Net).
 Initially, Inventory performs a "ping" command to verify that the machine is active.
 If you can perform the command, try to access the SNMP port of the configuration item.
 If access to the port is not successful,